 Note: multiple cleaning fees will work for direct bookings and VRBO API integrated bookings but not Airbnb API integrated bookings.
 Airbnb also has special restrictions on how surcharges must be configured in order to work.

-For a pet fee applied once per stay, pick Per Multiplier and select Pet per 1 after the first 0.
+For a pet fee applied once per stay, select Per Stay and select Pet per 1 after the first 0.
 That will apply once per stay if any pets are included.

 And if you want to apply the fee once if pets exist (rather than for each pet), use a Per Stay type and a booking criteria on number of pets: